Lottery System 2/31: A Probability Study

 How To Play and Win EZ2 of the Philippines

 To play EZ2 Lotto in the Philippines, you wage on 2 numbers from 1 - 31 to form a combination of 2 numbers.
 For example, pick 12 and 21 to play the combination 12-21.
-If your numbers matched the numbers that were drawn in exact order, you win the major prize, which is PHP4000.
-If your numbers matched the numbers drawn in no particular order, you win the minor prize of PHP2000.
+If your numbers matched the numbers that were drawn in exact order, you win the major prize, which is ₱4000.
+If your numbers matched the numbers drawn in no particular order, you win the minor prize of ₱2000.
 However, you have to specify your option in the game card or selection slip whether you are playing for no particular order (called jumbled play) of the winning numbers or for the exact order (called straight play).
 Jumbled play means you are playing for the two possible combinations.
 For example, if your numbers are 12 and 21, you are playing for both 12-21 win and 21-12 win.
 If you opted the straight method and played 12-21, you win the major prize if the results are 12 and 21.
 You do not win a prize if the results are 21 and 12.
 By default, you always play for the exact order.

-You can wage on double numbers for EZ2, for example, 12–12.
+You can wage on double numbers with EZ2, for example, 12–12.
 PCSO's EZ2 Lotto uses two tumblers to draw the two winning numbers — one winning number from each tumbler.
 Recently, PCSO rebranded EZ2 Lotto to 2D Lotto; though it does not refer to only 2 digits 0–9.
-For the sake of clarity, this report will refer to EZ2 Lotto as Lotto 2/31.
+For the sake of clarity, this report will refer to EZ2 Lotto as Lotto 2/31 based on results from 2004 – 2021.
+For results of 2022 onwards, this report would refer to the same lottery as 2D Lotto.

 Trivia: In the Philippines, jumbled play is called rambol or rambolito, based on the English word ramble or rumble.
 Perhaps, the Filipino who invented the word, confused the word jumble with rumble or ramble.